2018 Driver Suspension Eligibility Week

-You may also hear this referred to as Amnesty Week.
+You may hear this week referred to as Amnesty Week.

-The SCDMV will hold the 2017 Driver Suspension Eligibility Week for drivers with licenses suspended for various reasons March 13–17, 2017.
+The South Carolina Department of Motor Vehicles (SCDMV) will hold the 2018 Driver Suspension Eligibility Week statewide for drivers with licenses suspended for various reasons April 16 – 20, 2018.

-During the week, if you're licensed in South Carolina, and lost your driving privileges for applicable suspensions, you may be able to reduce or clear the remaining time of your suspension.
-If you have the following types of suspensions, you are eligible for the program:
+During the week, drivers licensed in South Carolina, who lost their driving privileges due to certain suspensions, may be able to reduce or clear the remaining time of their suspension.
+Drivers with the following types of suspensions are eligible for the program:

 - Excessive points for someone under the age of 18